Britain denounces Islamic State video showing 'spies' shot

 The footage revived memories of "Jihadi John", a British Islamic State member who appeared in several videos in which hostages were killed before his own death was reported in an air strike late last year.

-"It's desperate stuff from an organisation that really does do the most utterly despicable and ghastly acts, and people can see that again today," Cameron told reporters.
+"It's desperate stuff from an organization that really does do the most utterly despicable and ghastly acts, and people can see that again today," Cameron told reporters.

 In the latest fighting in Iraq, Islamic State has largely been pushed out of the city of Ramadi, its biggest prize of last year.